 Removal and impounding

-Businesses require a permit to place merchandise, signage or eating facilities on Council land and contact the Planning Unit to ensure compliance with existing permits.
+Businesses require a permit to place merchandise, signage (including A-frame signs) or eating facilities (including tables and chairs) on Council land.

 Domestic rubbish bins